sharon-kurant/ocr_tool/README.md

 - Add Tesseract to the *PATH*

 Next, download this code, there are two options:
-- Use git clone
+- Use `git clone`
-- Download it as a zip, and extract its own folder
+- Download it as a zip, and extract it to its folder

-Next, open the Terminal in the code location and run pip install -r requirements.txt
+Next, open the Terminal in the code location and run `pip install -r requirements.txt`

-Now you are ready to use the Deep Catalog OCR tool
+## Now you are ready to use the Deep Catalog OCR tool

+To do so, while in the Terminal inside the folder:
+`python main.py [folder_absolute_path] -l [language (optional)]`

 Parameters:
 - path to image [or folder with images]